 But the Dolomites aren’t the only mountains you’ll find in Italy.
 There are also the Italian Alps, which include the Val d’Aosta/Aosta Valley region, and the Apennines.
 And one of our favorite things about Italy?
 The price tags are often way kinder on the wallet than other European ski resorts.
 High altitudes don’t have to mean high prices here.

 So, where should you hit up first?
-Don’t stress – we’ve got everything covered in our guide to the best ski resorts in Italy.
+Don’t stress – we’ve got everything covered in our guide to the best Italian ski resorts.
 And no worries if you’re planning to travel with pros, non-riders, or the whole fam – our top picks have something for everyone.
 So, close those other tabs and start scrolling – it’s time to destroy pizza, pistes, and backcountry in the boot-shaped country!

 Pssst - If you are still looking for stylish clothing to bring on your next adventure in the mountains, check out our latest collections over at Dope Snow.